Green Bay Packers' Jordan Love 'dinged' in first half of unequal pro debut | ExBulletin

 Another 15 for Funchess, who grabbed a crosser with one hand.

-After no gain on a short rollout to Sternberger, Love looped the screen to rookie Kylin Hill running back, taking it 22 yards for a touchdown.
+After no gains on a short rollout to Sternberger, Love looped the screen to rookie who drove Kylin Hill back, who took it 22 yards for a touchdown.

 Not long after, love was the most trending topic on twitter.